SpinettaInc/Tupp-Trigger-Library/README.md

 ## Contributing

-Contributions to the Tupp Trigger library are welcome.
+We welcome contributions to the Tupp Trigger library.
+Your input and suggestions help us to improve and expand the library's capabilities.

 ## License